Malaysia Open – Philippines Results (videos) May 12, 2018

 SEA Games 400 Champion Trenten Beram meanwhile debuted over 400m clocking 47.81

 Indoors in Boston.
-Just .18 off the National Indoor record (47.63) held by former SEA Games 400m Champion Romeo Gido set at 1989 World Indoor Champs in Budapest.
-The time was the fastest in South East Asia for 2018 so far, indoor and outdoor.
+Just .18 off the National Indoor record (47.63) held by former SEA Games 400m Champion Romeo Gido set at the 1989 World Indoor Champs in Budapest.
+The time was the fastest in South East Asia for 2018 so far, indoors and outdoors.

 4×100 Women’s Members in Action